-Managing Director & Partner; Asia-Pacific Chair, BCG X
+Managing Director & Senior Partner; Asia-Pacific Chair, BCG X

 International building materials and construction players have heard the rumblings around China’s One Belt, One Road (OBOR) initiative, and they have seen the inroads that Chinese companies in the industry are making into emerging markets.
 Many wonder what OBOR means for their business, for global pricing, and for trade.